Thanks to the 59 staff members who completed the Year 3 survey to help us understand our community engagement practice.

 Background

-The CE Team uses the data collected to identify gaps and build our collective CE knowledge, confidence and capability.
+The CE Team uses the data collected to identify gaps in our practice and build our collective knowledge, confidence and capability.
 This supports implementation of our CE Policy, which is a requirement under the Local Government Act 2020.

-The CE Policy guides delivery of our CE activities and embeds the following principles:
+The CE Policy guides delivery of our CE activities and embeds the following engagement principles:

 - communication of clear objectives and scope